COIM

 In all of our endeavors and in every task, we strongly embrace our values of customer care, ethical behavior, teamwork, empowerment and respect for people.

-Solvay Solexis, Inc. produces fluoropolymer resins with high temperature endurance and outstanding chemical resistance and purity, as well as excellent fire-propagation and weathering resistance.
+Solvay Speciality Polymers, Inc. produces fluoropolymer resins with high temperature endurance and outstanding chemical resistance and purity, as well as excellent fire-propagation and weathering resistance.

 Our high-performance resins are converted into protective coatings or corrosion-resistant materials for diverse industries such as semiconductors, telecommunications, chemical processing, pharmaceuticals, and aerospace.